 As he got into his teenage years, his masculine features became apparent.
 He was ridiculed in school and was called names like she-man.
 He hated going for his hormone therapy.
 At some point, he got breast implants.
 All this while, he knew something was off, but he couldn’t place it.
 He was rebelling, and told his parents one day, that if they made him go back to the hospital, he would commit suicide.

-Then the therapist the boy saw, advised the mom to come clean; she revealed to him that he was a boy.
-So all the surgeries and physical alterations did not take his identity away; he was in an identity crisis.
+Then someone advised the mom to come clean; she revealed to him that he was a boy.
+So all the surgeries and physical alterations did not take his identity away, even if he was in an identity crisis.
 He eventually got his breast implants out and made adjustments to start living as a man.
 But as you can imagine, years of living as another gender, and being told you were that particular gender by your parents, took a toll on his mental health.
 He eventually committed suicide.
-This story just goes to show that there are characteristics, ingrained in us, that are not necessarily learned behavior, but are unique to each gender.

 In today’s world, a lot of people are struggling with their identity, because they don’t know who they are in Christ.
 Men are seeking to identify as women, and women are seeking to identify as men.
 Grown-up men are now identifying as five year-old-girls, and some other demographic, wants decades chopped off their age because they feel young and vibrant.
 We are living in times when everyone wants their delusion to be accepted.
 People walk around with a lack of confidence in who they were created to be, simply because they don’t know who their creator is.